Chart Color Schemes

 Bushland Beach lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, as of Nov 2025, Bushland Beach's estimated population is around 7,364.
-This reflects a growth of 723 people since the 2021 Census, which reported a population of 6,641.
-The change was inferred from AreaSearch's estimation of 7,118 residents following examination of ABS' latest ERP data release (June 2024), along with an additional 82 validated new addresses since the Census date.
-This results in a density ratio of 834 persons per square kilometer.
-Bushland Beach's growth rate of 10.9% exceeded both its SA4 region (6.9%) and SA3 area, making it a growth leader.
-Natural growth contributed approximately 47.0% to overall population gains, with other drivers such as interstate migration also being positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Feb 2026 the suburb of Bushland Beach's population is estimated at around 7,390.
+This reflects an increase of 749 people (11.3%) since the 2021 Census, which reported a population of 6,641 people.
+The change is inferred from the resident population of 7,118, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 117 validated new addresses since the Census date.
+This level of population equates to a density ratio of 837 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Bushland Beach's 11.3% growth since the 2021 census exceeded the SA4 region (7.1%), along with the SA3 area, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 47.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Looking ahead, exceptional growth is predicted over the period to 2041, with an expected expansion of 4,216 persons, reflecting a total increase of 59.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Anticipating future population dynamics, exceptional growth, placing in the top 10 percent of locations outside of capital cities, is predicted over the period with the suburb expected to expand by 3,901 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 49.1% in total over the 17 years.

 Frequently Asked Questions - Population